gasparian/telemetry-monitor/README.md

 docker-compose build
 docker-compose up
 ```
-Also, to host the project on github pages, I just copy all static files from the `public` into the `gh-pages` branch, commit and push changes.
+Also, to host the project on **github pages**, I just copy all static files from the `public` into the `gh-pages` branch, commit and push changes.

 ### Embedded-server "emulator"